Skip to main content

 Cruising Top End wetlands teeming with wildlife should be on everyone’s bucket list.

-Today, immerse yourself in the wildlife on a 1-hour cruise on Corroboree Billabong, just a 1.5-hour drive from Darwin.
+Today, immerse yourself in the wildlife on a 1-hour cruise on Corroboree Billabong, part of the scenic Mary River Wetlands just 1.5-hour drive from Darwin.
 It’s the perfect way to photograph and find out more about the local wildlife.
 Expect to see wetland birds, including jabirus, brolgas, magpie geese and many others, as well as crocodiles.

 The billabong is said to have the highest concentration of saltwater crocodiles in the world.
 Be sure to make a stopover at Window on the Wetlands, where interactive displays explain the history and ecology, seasonal changes and abundant wildlife of the northern coastal wetlands.